apeskinian/p5_treasures_untold/README.md

     To update a FAQ the yellow edit icon is tapped/clicked.
 A prompt is displayed prefilled with the selected FAQ details.
 These can be edited in the same manner as the creation of a new FAQ.

-    The user can then save the FAQ by tapping/clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the FAQ by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile FAQ Update | Desktop FAQ Update |
     | :---: | :---: |